-Often, clinical trials are randomised, so you will not know whether you are receiving the new or standard treatment.
-However, research has shown that taking part in a trial can be beneficial, even if you do not have the drug or procedure being tested.
-This could be because trials involve additional care and monitoring at the hospital.
+Often studies are randomised, so you will not know whether you are receiving the new or the standard treatment.
+However research has shown that taking part in a trial improves long-term survival, even if you do not have the drug/procedure being tested, and that those hospitals which undertake medical research provide better treatment.

 You also need to consider that new treatments are not always better than standard treatments.
 The new drug or treatment might not work for you and sometimes there are unexpected side effects.

 As trials compare new treatments with standard treatments, you may be selected to receive either the new treatment or the standard treatment.
 So by agreeing to be in a trial, it does not necessarily mean you will receive the new drug being tested.

 You may be eligible to take part in a trial.
 They have strict criteria for joining them to make sure that the results can be relied upon by comparing like with like, and not all treatment centres are involved in trials.
 Your oncologist should know what is possible, but sometimes you may need to ask specifically about clinical trials.

 - What trials are you eligible for at your treatment centre?

 - If you’re willing and able to travel, what is available at another centre?

 - What is the aim of the trial?